antoniogryzuno/Influenza_Season_in_USA/README.md

 - Minimal instances of understaffing and overstaffing across states (a state can be considered understaffed if the staff-to-patient ratio is lower than 90% of the required ratio and overstaffed if greater than 110%

 ## AGE GROUPS ANALYSIS
-We have divided the influenza death numbers into two age groups: under 65 years old and over 65 years old.
+I have divided the influenza death numbers into two age groups: under 65 years old and over 65 years old.
 By making some analysis we decided to concentrate on the second group, since it supposed to be more vulnerable to deaths from influenza.

 ## STAKEHOLDERS
 - Hospitals and clinics